Firepower 1000 series device configuration.

 |

-Logging to the internal buffer and support for custom event log filters.
+Logging to the internal buffer and support for custom event log

 |

-You can now configure the internal buffer as a destination for system logging.
-In addition, you can create event log filters
+You can now configure the internal buffer as a destination for system

-We added the Event Log Filter object to the Objects page, and the ability to use the object on the page.
-The internal buffer options were also added to the Logging Settings page.
+object on the page.
+The internal buffer options were also added to

 |

-Certificate for the Firepower Device Manager Web Server.
+Certificate for the FDM Web Server.

 |

-You can now configure the certificate that is used for HTTPS connections to the Firepower Device Manager configuration interface.
+You can now configure the certificate that is used for HTTPS connections to the FDM configuration interface.
+By uploading a certificate your web browsers already trust, you can avoid the Untrusted Authority

-the default internal certificate.
+message you get when using the default internal certificate.
 We added the page.

 |